cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 `pkE`; in authenticated modes, the recipient MUST validate the sender's static public key `pkS`.

-For P-256, P-384 and P-521, senders and recipients
-MUST perform full public-key validation on all public key inputs as defined in {{keyagreement}}, which includes validating that a public key is on the curve.
+For P-256, P-384 and P-521, senders and recipients MUST perform partial public-key validation on all public key inputs, as defined in section 5.6.2.3.4 of {{keyagreement}}.
+This includes validating that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
 Additionally, one of the following checks MUST be ensured: the scalar given as input to DH is in the interval [1, n-1] where n is the prime order of the subgroup; the result of DH is not the point at infinity.